 If you had a contract with a mobile operator which includes roaming services it automatically became “a roam like at home” contract.
 The default option for all new mobile contracts with roaming services is “roam like at home”.

-To reduce risks of getting paid for the data spent out of bundle, and with constant use of 4g networks and our will to be online all the time you may think of getting one of those apps for Tracking and Managing Data
+To reduce risks of getting paid for the data spent out of the bundle and with constant use of 4g networks and our will to be online all the time you may think of getting one of those apps for Tracking and Managing Data

-Next, you set up your plan (contract or prepaid) by providing the data limit and the first day of your billing cycle.
+Next, you set up your plan (a contract or prepaid) by providing the data limit and the first day of your billing cycle.
 My Data Manager has even more custom options than Data Usage.
-You can set your billing cycle down to the hour that it starts and ends, set up free usage time-blocks to account for periods when your carrier offers free data.
+You can set your billing cycle down to the hour that it starts and ends, and set up free usage time blocks to account for periods when your carrier offers free data.
 For even more accuracy, you can select apps that don’t count against your data allotment, such as an app store.
 (This is called zero-rating.)
 There’s also an option to enable rollover if your carrier lets you carry over unused data from previous months.

 You can also set up alarms for when you reach or near your limit, or if you have “lots of data left.”
 There’s a map view that shows where you’ve used your data and an app view that shows how much each is consuming in descending order.

 is a third option, and as its name states, it doubles as a mobile VPN to protect your web browsing.
-In addition to encrypting your data and keeping it safe from hackers when you’re on public Wi-Fi, Onavo also alerts users to data-heavy apps, limit apps to use Wi-Fi only, and prevent apps from running in the background–and running up your data usage.
+In addition to encrypting your data and keeping it safe from hackers when you’re on public Wi-Fi, Onavo also alerts users to data-heavy apps, limits apps to use Wi-Fi only, and prevents apps from running in the background–and runs up your data usage.
 Note that the company is owned by Facebook if such things concern you.